nektarai/zoom-api-client/Readme.md

 # Zoom API Client

-This node package aims to provide a dependency-free and 100% tested Zoom Api Client.
+This node package aims to provide a dependency-free and 100% typed and tested Zoom Api Client.
 We use it in production at [Nektar.ai](http://nektar.ai).

 The code is heavily inspired by GoogleApis package.